kovidgoyal/kitty/docs/kittens/hyperlinked_grep.rst

 To learn more about kitty's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.

-By default, this adds hyperlinks for several parts of ripgrep output: the per-file header, match context lines, and match lines.
+By default, this kitten adds hyperlinks for several parts of ripgrep output: the per-file header, match context lines, and match lines.
 You can control which items are linked with a :command:`--kitten hyperlink` flag.
-For example, :command:`--kitten hyperlink=matching_lines` will only add hyperlinks to the match lines. :command:`--kitten hyperlink=file_headers,context_lines` will link file headers and context lines but not match lines.
-:command:`--kitten hyperlink` may be specified multiple times.
+For example, :command:`--kitten hyperlink=matching_lines` will only add hyperlinks to the match lines. :command:`--kitten hyperlink=file_headers,context_lines` will link file headers and context lines but not match lines. :command:`--kitten hyperlink=none` will cause the command line to be passed to directly to :command:`rg` so no hyperlinking will be performed. :command:`--kitten hyperlink` may be specified multiple times.

 Hopefully, someday this functionality will make it into some `upstream grep
 <https://github.com/BurntSushi/ripgrep/issues/665>`__ program directly removing